15+ Consignment Shops Near You (And Online)

 Just like Buffalo Exchange, Crossroads looks for gently worn designer labels that are in season and trendy.

 According to their site, they are looking for designer labels from Madewell, Topshop, Anthropologie, Lululemon, Kate Spade, J.Crew, and Zara.
-They do not accept items from Old Navy, Forever 21, Target, or Walmart.
+They do not accept Old Navy, Forever 21, Target, or Walmart items.

-Crossroads locations in the U.S. include California, New York, Illinois, Texas, Oregon, Washington, Washington D.C.
-Most of their locations are in California.
+Crossroads locations in the U.S. include California, New York, Illinois, Texas, Oregon, Washington, and Washington D.C.
+Most are in California.

 12. Plato’s Closet

-Plato’s Closet has lots of locations in the U.S. and focuses on clothing for 20 somethings and teens.
-They focus on trendy clothing, shoes, and accessories, rather than vintage fashion.
+Plato’s Closet has many locations in the U.S. and focuses on clothing for 20-somethings and teens.
+It sells trendy clothing, shoes, and accessories rather than vintage fashion.

-Examples of brands they regularly accept include H&M, Billabong, Steve Madden, Tory Birch, and Nike.
+Examples of brands they regularly accept include H&M, Billabong, Steve Madden, Tory Burch, and Nike.

 13. Wasteland

 Wasteland is one of my favorite consignment stores.
-I’ve successfully sold a lot of my vintage designer items but shopping there is also really fun because they seem to have a lot more unique items that you wouldn’t be able to find in other consignment stores or the mall.
+I’ve successfully sold many of my vintage designer items there, but shopping there is also really fun because they seem to have a lot more unique items than you wouldn’t be able to find in other consignment stores or the mall.

-According to their site, you can drop off your bags and the average wait time is about 5 to 20 minutes.
+According to their site, you can drop off your bags; the average wait time is 5 to 20 minutes.
 They look for items that are in new or almost new condition.

 14. Beacon’s Closet